paulo-bettencourt/seinfeld-facts-docker-angular-signals/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.0.2.

 This web application is a treasure trove of intriguing and entertaining facts dedicated to the beloved sitcom Seinfeld.
 Whether you're a die-hard fan or just starting your journey into the Seinfeld universe, this web app has something for everyone.

-Delve into the vast collection of random facts that cover various aspects of the show, including behind-the-scenes trivia, memorable episodes, iconic catchphrases, and fascinating details about the cast and crew.
+Explore the rich history of Seinfeld and discover hidden gems that add depth and appreciation to your viewing experience.

 ## Technologies used